YoshiyukiKono/Aiven_Kafka_Quickstart_with_Python/tutorial/python_kafka_producer.md

 ```

-Press Ctrl + C to stop the program.
+Press Ctrl+C to stop the program.

 [Back to Table of Contents](./contents_en.md)